Acupuncture: English-language

 A 2013 systematic review of the English-language case reports found that serious adverse events associated with acupuncture are rare, but that acupuncture is not without risk.
 Between 2000 and 2011 the English-language literature from 25 countries and regions reported 294 adverse events.
 The majority of the reported adverse events were relatively minor, and the incidences were low.
 For example, a prospective survey of 34,000 acupuncture treatments found no serious adverse events and 43 minor ones, a rate of 1.3 per 1000 interventions.
 Another survey found there were 7.1% minor adverse events, of which 5 were serious, amid 97,733 acupuncture patients.
 The most common adverse effect observed was infection (e.g. mycobacterium), and the majority of infections were bacterial in nature, caused by skin contact at the needling site.
 Infection has also resulted from skin contact with unsterilized equipment or with dirty towels in an unhygienic clinical setting.
 Other adverse complications included five reported cases of spinal cord injuries (e.g. migrating broken needles or needling too deeply), four brain injuries, four peripheral nerve injuries, five heart injuries, seven other organ and tissue injuries, bilateral hand edema, epithelioid granuloma, pseudolymphoma, argyria, pustules, pancytopenia, and scarring due to hot-needle technique.
 Adverse reactions from acupuncture, which are unusual and uncommon in typical acupuncture practice, included syncope, galactorrhoea, bilateral nystagmus, pyoderma gangrenosum, hepatotoxicity, eruptive lichen planus, and spontaneous needle migration.

 A 2013 systematic review found 31 cases of vascular injuries caused by acupuncture, three causing death.
 Two died from pericardial tamponade and one was from an aortoduodenal fistula.
 The same review found vascular injuries were rare, bleeding and pseudoaneurysm were most prevalent.
 A 2011 systematic review (without restriction in time or language), aiming to summarize all reported case of cardiac tamponade after acupuncture, found 26 cases resulting in 14 deaths, with little doubt about cause in most fatal instances.
 The same review concluded that cardiac tamponade was a serious, usually fatal, though theoretically avoidable complication following acupuncture, and urged training to minimize risk.

 A 2012 review found that a number of adverse events were reported after acupuncture in the UK's National Health Service (NHS), 95% of which were not severe, though miscategorization and under-reporting may alter the total figures.
 From January 2009 to December 2011, 468 safety incidents were recognized within the NHS organizations.
 The adverse events recorded included retained needles (31%), dizziness (30%), loss of consciousness/unresponsive (19%), falls (4%), bruising or soreness at needle site (2%), pneumothorax (1%) and other adverse side effects (12%).
 Acupuncture practitioners should know, and be prepared to be responsible for, any substantial harm from treatments.
 Some acupuncture proponents argue that the long history of acupuncture suggests it is safe.
 However, there is an increasing literature on adverse events (e.g. spinal-cord injury).

-Acupuncture seems to be safe in people getting anticoagulants, assuming needles are used at the correct location and depth, but dtudies are required to verify these findings.
+Acupuncture seems to be safe in people getting anticoagulants, assuming needles are used at the correct location and depth, but studies are required to verify these findings.